Party Reform Program: Process

 Chiang Kai-shek's intent to reform the Kuomintang predated its retreat to Taiwan.
 As early as 1947, following the merger of the Three Principles of the People Youth Corps with the party, Chiang characterized the restructuring effort as revolutionary in nature.
 He wrote:

 Zhongzheng has repeatedly and clearly told his comrades: the merger of the Party and the Corps must be regarded as a political revolution rather than a technical adjustment.
 If it fails to bring about political reform, then factionalism within the Kuomintang—from the central leadership down to every county—will only become more severe.

+In early April 1948, Hu Shih suggested to Chiang Kai-shek that "the Kuomintang would be best divided into two or three political parties."
+Hu also reportedly proposed that Chiang consider the example of Mustafa Kemal Atatürk in Turkey, and split the Kuomintang into two parties to establish a foundation for a two-party system.
+Similar opinions were expressed by other figures, including Premier Zhang Qun.

 After stepping down from office in January 1949, Chiang expressed regret over the shortcomings of his administration, writing in his diary on January 22:

 After twenty years in power, we have done nothing for social reform or the welfare of the people.
 Party, government, military, and education personnel focus only on holding office and neglect the realization of the Three Principles of the People.
 From now on, all education must be grounded in livelihood.
 Though the sheep are lost, mending the pen is not too late.